ibm-cloud-docs/Cloudant/guides/backup-guide-using-replication.md

 ```
 {: codeblock}

-#### Example showing how to check that you have three databases to use in this example,
-by using the command line
+#### Example showing how to check that you have three databases to use in this example by using the command line

 ```sh
 $ curl -X PUT "${url}/original"